Northland residents deliver festive cheer with Christmas lights trail for all to see - NZ Herald

 Every year, residents and businesses decorate and light up their properties for passers-by to enjoy - and this year is no exception.

-Kaeo's Irlene Blakeborough has been bringing Christmas joy from her property for the last decade, and said adding more to the accruing collection each year had become addictive.
+Kaeo resident Irlene has been bringing Christmas joy from her property for the last decade, and said adding more to the accruing collection each year had become addictive.

 "When we moved up north from Auckland, we noticed there was nowhere around that did Christmas lights," she explained.
 "It started off with just some fairy lights around the fences and solar lights…"